DigiPen-Faculty/DigiPen-Graphics-Library/docs/Visual-Studio-Projects.md

     <img src="https://github.com/DigiPen-Faculty/DigiPen-Graphics-Library/blob/main/docs/images/new-project/Picture18a.png" height=300 alt="Screenshot">

     - This will copy the `DGL_d.dll` file from the `DGL/lib/x64` or `DGL/lib/Win32` folder in the solution directory into the output directory of the project when building in Debug mode.
+    - You will probably also want to add a line here to automatically copy your assets into the Debug or Release folder also.
+If you have an `Assets` folder in the same folder as your game project (where the `.vcxproj` file is), you would use this: `xcopy "$(ProjectDir)Assets\*" "$(OutDir)Assets\" /s /r /y /q`
+        - *Putting the assets in the same folder as the game project lets the relative path work when you run your program from inside Visual Studio.
+Copying the assets into the output directory is useful for when you want to run the executable directly.*
     - Click on the ***Apply*** button to save the setting.

 9. Change the ***Configuration*** setting back to **`Release`** and edit the ***Command Line*** field again.